abhilashkhare/OntheMap/README.md

 # On the Map

 On the Map app is written in SWIFT 4.
-This app posts user-generated location information to a shared map, pulling the locations of fellow Nanodegree students, with custom messages about themselves or their learning experience.
+This app  allows users to post user-generated location information to a shared map, pulling the locations of fellow Nanodegree students, with their names and respective websites.
+It has two views - MapView and TableView

 # Installation